Neutrino mass tension or suppressed growth rate of matter perturbations?: Growth index and neutrinos

 \section{Growth index and neutrinos}

 As emphasized in the introduction, our goal is to assess whether the unphysically tight bounds on the total neutrino mass, arising from the mild tension between the values of $\Omega_m$ preferred by geometric probes like BAO and those inferred from perturbation-sensitive observables such as the CMB in $\Lambda$CDM, may be driven, at least in part, by the assumption of standard structure growth, without necessarily indicating a failure of the standard background expansion, as in dynamical dark energy models.
 In this regard, many well-motivated extensions of the standard cosmological model predict a background evolution virtually identical to that of $\Lambda$CDM.
 Consequently, these models exhibit degeneracy in $\Omega_m(a)$ and cannot be distinguished based on background-level predictions alone.
+This happens, for instance, in those $\Lambda$CDM extensions where the effective equation of state of the accelerating component in the Hubble equation (whether this is dark energy or a modification of gravity) is free to vary slightly around $-1$ \cite{Linder:2016xer}.
+Similarly, in the DGP model \cite{Dvali:2000hr} one can reproduce the same expansion history predicted by fixing $w_0= -0.78$ and $w_a= 0.32$ in the CPL parametrization \cite{Linder:2005in}, making it hard to distinguish different models by means of background quantities only.
 However, such models can still produce distinct signatures in structure formation.
 If the actual growth of structures deviates from the $\Lambda$CDM expectation, these deviations could partially mimic or offset the effects usually attributed to massive neutrinos.
 Hence, the evolution of matter perturbations offers a powerful probe of alternative scenarios, ranging from modified gravity theories to non-minimal dark sector physics.

 The growth of density perturbations can be studied using the perturbed equations of motion derived from the underlying gravitational theory.
 In the sub-horizon, linear regime, the physical interpretation is straightforward: the growth is driven by a source term proportional to the amount of matter that can cluster, and suppressed by a friction term -- often referred to as Hubble drag -- associated with the expansion of the Universe~\cite{Ma:1995ey,Bernardeau:2001qr}.